 You caught the reference to Kool-Aid, right?
 You didn't think I was finished with that concept, did you?
 All right, I openly admit that I don't have any evidence in support of this theory, but it's possible that Tiffany & Co., is some sort of a religious cult.

 After all, that would explain why hundreds of thousands of people walk through their doors and blindly hand over their hard earned cash in exchange for shiny baubles which they prominently display to identify themselves as exclusive members of Club Tiffany.

 Or perhaps it might just be the time-honored reputation of Tiffany Diamonds, and the well developed allure of the baby blue box.
 Honestly, I don't know, but I for one am not impressed by either of my shopping experiences with Tiffany & Co.
 I invite them to raise the stakes and enter the modern age of information technology and provide their front end sales staff with a more in-depth knowledge of diamonds and diamond grading.

-I’d start out by bringing my own diamond grading loupe… Ba-Da-Bing!
-And I’d ask the salesperson to limit the selection of round brilliant cut diamonds which they offer to me so that all of the diamonds are within the following range of proportions:
+I’d start out by bringing my own diamond grading loupe.
+Ba-Da-Bing!
+And I’d ask the salesperson to limit the selection of round brilliant cut diamonds that they offer to me to the following range of proportions:

 Total depth between 59 – 61.8%

 Girdle thickness between thin to medium, faceted (not bruted)

 Culet size: none